OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 # Task 2: How to make your code citable using GitHub and Zenodo

-This task is designed for researchers who want to create and re-use GitHub-based repositories in academic literature.
+This task is designed for students and researchers who want to create and re-use GitHub-based projects/repositories in the academic literature.

 ## Table of contents
 - [Set up a GitHub repository](#Setup)